JoeriHermans/awflow/README.md

 ## Roadmap and TODO

+- [ ] Add utilities for common post-conditions.
 - [ ] Should `schedule` return metadata of jobs and workflow?
 - [ ] Check for cyclic dependencies.
 - [ ] More examples and documentation.